Spartacus

 Livy, Summaries

 From the outset, three gladiators emerge from multiple sources as the leaders of the slave revolt - Crixus, Oenomaus, and Spartacus.
 Spartacus is singled out by Plutarch however as different from both his fellow gladiators and the Thracian people he came from.
 He described Spartacus as strong and spirited, but also intelligent and cultured, “being more like a Greek than a Thracian.”
+Despite Spartacus’ low status, he is repeatedly hailed by ancient sources as possessing something that made him different to other slaves.
+This supports an ingrained belief in the Roman world that ‘barbarians’, that is anyone who wasn’t Greek or Roman, were inherently uncivilised.

-From the initial group of fugitive gladiators, all sources say less than 100, the rebel ranks swelled to over 120,000 armed soldiers.
+From the initial group of 50 to 100 fugitive gladiators, the rebel ranks swelled to over 120,000 armed soldiers .
 Where did Spartacus find this army?
 Appian offers us a clue.
-In his history of the Roman civil wars, he says, “Many fugitive slaves and even some free men from the surrounding countryside came… to join Spartacus.”
+In his history of the Roman civil wars, he tells us, “Many fugitive slaves and even some free men from the surrounding countryside came… to join Spartacus.”
+Roman agriculture was based on the latifundia, or farming estates, which were owned by wealthy men in Rome but worked by large slave populations.
+In the 1st century BCE, after Rome had undergone a series of wars and rebellions, the slave population boomed as war captives were condemned to work as gladiators, farmhands, or other manual labourers.

 From the slopes of Mt.
 Vesuvius, Spartacus then marched south towards Metapontum, where, we are told, he began turning his band of slaves into an army.
 Was Spartacus intent on destroying Rome?
 Was vengeance his primary motivator?
 Not according to Plutarch.
-Spartacus apparently knew he could not take on the might of Rome, and instead marched his army north, past the eternal city, towards the Alps.
+Spartacus apparently knew he could not take on the might of Rome, and instead marched his army north, past the Eternal City, towards the Alps.
 The intention was to lead his slaves to freedom and back to their homelands.

 Missed Opportunities